Updated on: February 8, 2025

 Food Service Certifications

-Certificates like ServSafe and other health-related classes usually are made available through human resources.
+Certificates like ServSafe and other health-related classes are usually made available through human resources.
 Typically, employees sign up for these classes, and HR decides to enroll each employee.
-They might also provide lodging or travel accommodations to and from these classes if needed.
+If needed, they might also provide lodging or travel accommodations to and from these classes.

 The Components of an Effective Restaurant HR Team